lqze/calebfetzer-portfolio-site/gatsby-starter-blog/content/blog/language-struggles/index.md

 The key I learnt here, was to completely forget all notions of English word-order.
 Anecdotally I've often found that when people see a foreign language, their interpretation is that learning it would simply mean memorising the direct translation of a word, word-for-word.
 This would definitely help, but you fail to forget about things such as plural forms, declinations and verb conjugations.

 I had this same feeling.
 I thought it would be akin to looking up a dictionary, finding the german for some words: enjoyed, it, and I, then being able to say "I enjoyed it!" just like a native.
 Couldn't be mooooore wrong.
 Could not be more wronger.

+## Wrote learning vocabulary is inefficient

+If you want to simply just pass the exam, then by all means, study and memorise the word list you get given.
+You'll forget it in a day, or 4 or so hours after your test.